 For those going ultralight and who don’t use their stove often, the Esbit is a true test of your minimalist loyalties.
 Powered by solid fuel tablets, this system is lightweight and bucks the need for canister or liquid fuel systems altogether.
 Its best uses are as a backup or emergency stove, not a primary stove, and some people even use the Esbit for day hiking to heat up beverages and small meals.
 For the weight and price, it’s a pretty decent option for these purposes.

-Each fuel tablet weighs 0.5 ounces and offers about 12 minutes of burn time, but cooking is much less efficient than canister or liquid fuel systems and you have little control over the intensity.
-You also may find a sticky residue on the bottom of pots and pans from burned up tablets.
-As a final note, there may be restrictions on using Esbit or alcohol stoves in at least one U.S. national park due to the potential fire danger (see our buying considerations below for more information).
+Each fuel tablet weighs 0.5 ounces and offers about 12 minutes of burn time, but cooking is much less efficient than canister or liquid-fuel systems, and you have little control over the intensity.
+You also may find a sticky residue on the bottom of pots and pans from burned-up tablets.
+As a final note, there may be restrictions on using Esbit or alcohol stoves in U.S. national parks—especially during burn bans—due to the potential fire danger (see our buying considerations below for more information).
 But if you're curious about alternative fuels, solid tablets are certainly fun to try.
 And for a package deal, check out the Esbit Solid Fuel Stove and Cookset and Toaks Ultralight Titanium Solid Fuel System, both of which include a pot and windscreen.

 See the Esbit Pocket Stove